sphinx-doc/sphinx/Doc-26/c-api/concrete.rst

 .. index:: single: PyBufferProcs

-More information on the buffer interface is provided in the section "Buffer Object Structures" (section :ref:`buffer-structs`), under the description for :ctype:`PyBufferProcs`.
+More information on the buffer interface is provided in the section :ref:`buffer-structs`, under the description for :ctype:`PyBufferProcs`.

 A "buffer object" is defined in the :file:`bufferobject.h` header (included by :file:`Python.h`).
 These objects look very similar to string objects at the